 [†]Cytochrome c is not part of an enzyme complex; it moves between Complexes III and IV as a freely soluble protein.
-Dr. Suheir Eregat 2018/2019

-- NADH \rightarrow NAD+ - NADH from rxn in Krebs & from the pyruvate dehydrogenase complex rxn. - The name of the protein/enzyme that oxidizes NADH is NADH reductase. - This enzyme pumps H+ into the intermembrane space. - FADH2 → FAD - FADH2 from the succinate dehydrogenase rxn in Krebs. - The protein/enzyme that oxidizes FADH2 is succinate dehydrogenase. - This enzyme Do not pump H+ into the intermembrane space. - Cytochrome oxidase is the name of the protein/enzyme which interacts with oxygen. - This enzyme pumps H+ into the intermembrane space. - Any chemical interfering with the exchange of electrons & protons between cytochrome oxidase & oxygen will halt the electron transport chain function and will cause respiration to stop.
+- Specific integral (intrinsic) membrane proteins accept electrons & H from NADH & FADH2 in the presence of O2. - NADH \rightarrow NAD+ - NADH from rxn in Krebs & from the pyruvate dehydrogenase complex rxn. - The name of the protein/enzyme that oxidizes NADH is NADH reductase. - This enzyme dumps H+ into the intermembrane space. - FADH2 \rightarrow FAD - FADH2 from the succinate dehydrogenase rxn in Krebs. - The protein/enzyme that oxidizes FADH2 is succinate dehydrogenase. - This enzyme dumps H+ into the intermembrane space. - Cytochrome oxidase is the name of the protein/enzyme which interacts with oxygen. - This enzyme dumps H+ into the intermembrane space. - Any chemical interfering with the exchange of electrons & protons between cytochrome oxidase & oxygen will halt the electron transport chain function and will cause respiration to stop.